 Prior to the use of a competitive online solicitation process, the School Board may require that:

-Vendors register before opening dates
+Vendors register before opening

 Vendors be prequalified prior

 to placing bids and allow only bidders who are prequalified to submit

 an opening date and time and the closing date and time.
 The

 closing date and time may be fixed or remain open depending on the

 At the opening date and time,

 the School Board shall begin accepting online bids and continue accepting

 bids until the bidding is officially closed.
 Registered